-Ramatuelle, St Tropez
+Ramatuelle & St Tropez

-During the building work on 'Sunset House', Lady Fortescue & Mademoiselle, (Elisabeth Starr), resolved to escape to the sea for a much needed rest and change.
-For many years Mademoiselle had rented a deserted coastguard station down on the coast in the Var.
+For many years Elisabeth had also rented a deserted coastguard station down on the coast in the Var, close to St. Tropez.
 She assured Winifred that it was the perfect location where one could still find peace and solitude.
 It was primitive, no running water, no electric light - only candles & lanterns, camp beds and no proper road to approach by.
-They went, with a minimum of luggage, along the hair raising tracks, in Mademoiselle's 'Baby Peugeot' with certain larger items being sent ahead to St. Tropez and later delivered to the cottages by fishing boat!
+They went, with a minimum of luggage, along the hair raising tracks, in Elisabeth's 'Baby Peugeot' with certain larger items being sent ahead to St. Tropez and later delivered to the cottages by fishing boat!

 When they reached the bay Winifred was speechless..........'Below us lay a perfect little sand fringed bay flanked on one side by great grey fringed rocks between which grew clumps of umbrella pines, and on the other a huge rocky peninsular - almost an island.
 At the sea - end of the valley, built upon the sand dunes, was a long low line of whitewashed, red roofed, one story cottages - the coastguard station.'
 From 'Sunset House'.

 The bay and the cottages are due south of Ramatuelle and best reached on foot via the cliff path from Plage de l'Escalet.
-Only one cottage is now intact, this is possibly the end cottage which, as described in 'Sunset House', served as the kitchen.
+Only one cottage is now intact, this is possibly the end cottage which, (as described in 'Sunset House'), served as the kitchen.

 Map of the area